About Us

 Through a rigorous curriculum and an emphasis on community service and earning what one receives, we aim to produce responsible, well-educated citizens who will become constructive leaders in their communities.

-For 50 years
+For more than 50 years

 Our Story

-The Chinquapin School was founded in 1969 by Robert Moore, a former head of the English Department at St. John’s School, and his wife Maxine, with the help of a grant from The Brown Foundation, Inc. The Moores saw the need to provide incentive for students who have high potential but limited opportunities.
+The Chinquapin School was founded in 1969 by Robert Moore, a former head of the English Department at St. John’s School, and his wife Maxine, with the help of a grant from The Brown Foundation, Inc. The Moores saw the need to provide incentives for students who have high potential but limited opportunities.

 Quid Pro Quo is Chinquapin Prep’s motto.
 It is lived daily as students give time and effort to the school for the opportunity to receive a quality education in a caring, family-oriented environment.
 The school aims to produce responsible, educated citizens and leaders who can become positive role models in their community.